RT-studios/camera-pnpoint/README.md

 >**IMPORTANT:** The settings in the Clip's camera properties are considered "ground truth" by the PnP solver, and they are copied over to the actual camera in the 3D viewport when you perform a Pose solve.
 Always change the lens settings in the Clip's camera, not on the 3D camera, otherwise they will be overwritten by the Pose solver.

 You can adjust the camera settings manually if you do have a calibrated camera with known parameters.
 Otherwise you can perform an automatic calibration based on the existing 2D-3D point pairs.
 To perform an automated calibration, you first need to select the parameters you want to tune with the check boxes.
-The parameters not selected will be left unchanged.
-For more details and hints on how to use the calibration tool, see the section .....
+The parameters unchecked will be left unchanged.
+For more details and hints on how to use the calibration tool, see the section on Camera Calibration further below.

 >foto resum calibration operator